How to Prepare for Remote Online Notarization in 2019

 You should review the bill for key dates and definitions.

-The initial bill signed into law is a good place to start, but the final rules for remote online notarization lie with your Secretary of State, who will release a final set of regulations in the weeks and months ahead of the enforcement date.
+The initial bill signed into law is a good place to start, but the final rules for remote online notarization lie with your state legislature, who will release a final set of regulations in the weeks and months ahead of the enforcement date.
+In many states, that person is the Secretary of State.

-Check in with your Secretary of State often to make sure you:
+Check in with your state legislature often to make sure you:

 - Review the initial law.
 It typically has information about key definitions, processes, etc.